how to apply for a habitat home

 Where can I fill out an application?

 For your convenience applications are available online at https://www.habitatmctn.org/apply.
 You can also pick up an application at the Habitat ReStore during hours of operation located at 404 Madison Street Clarksville, TN.
+Applications will ONLY be available and accepted February 1 through February 16, 2024.

 What can I expect after submitting my application?